someweisguy/esp_dmx/README.md

 Clone this repository into your project's `components` folder.
 The library can be linked by putting `#include "esp_dmx.h"` at the top of your `main.c` file.

+### PlatformIO

+This library is compatible with the PlatformIO IDE.
+PlatformIO does not currently support Arduino-ESP32 v2.0.0 by default.
+Therefore, when using the Arduino framework on PlatformIO, it is required to adjust your default `platformio.ini` to enable this library to compile.
+Simply change the platform specified in `platformio.ini` from `espressif32` to `https://github.com/platformio/platform-espressif32.git#feature/arduino-upstream`.
+This instructs PlatformIO to download Arduino-ESP32 v2.0.0 from its repository which may take some time, typically about 15 minutes.
+No such changes are necessary when using ESP-IDF on PlatformIO.

 ## Quick-Start Guide

 This library was written to look similar to the ESP-IDF UART implementation.
 To get started, call the following code in your `setup()` function if using Arduino, or `app_main()` in your `main.c` file if using ESP-IDF.